 Through teaching on vision, strategy, and teamwork RISE Leadership Programme participants will be equipped to:

-- Articulate a project to potential partners who can help it become a reality
+- Articulate a project to those who can help it become a reality

 - Know how to assess and meet a need in their community with the resources available to them